sleifer/ProjectWindowName/README.md

 ## Usage

-`ProjectWindowName` has no user interface, it changes Project / Workspace window title to include the Project name. e.g. "<Project name> - <File name>".
+`ProjectWindowName` has no user interface, it changes the Project / Workspace window title to include the Project name. e.g. "[Project name] - [File name]".